-Listening to music can be beneficial to people of all ages, but a new music therapy program at Floating Hospital for Children at Tufts Medical Center shows just how powerful it can be.
+Listening to music can be beneficial to people of all ages, but a new music therapy program at Tufts Children's Hospital at Tufts Medical Center shows just how powerful it can be.
 Working with licensed therapists, our physicans are using music exposure to help improve the health of babies in the neonatal intensive care unit (NICU).

 How music therapy helps babies